Racism in New Zealand rugby union: Halt All Racist Tours

-1976 Tour and Olympic Boycott
+1976 tour and Olympic boycott

 In 1976 the All Blacks toured South Africa, with five Maori players and one of Samoan origin.

-After the IOC did not sanction New Zealand in regard to the 1976 Summer Olympics, many African countries boycotted this Olympic Games.
+After the IOC did not sanction New Zealand in regard to the 1976 Summer Olympics, a boycott of the games was organised.
+Twenty-nine countries boycotted the games due to the refusal of the IOC to ban New Zealand, after the New Zealand national rugby union team had toured South Africa earlier in 1976.
+The boycott was led by Congolese official Jean-Claude Ganga.
+Some of the boycotting nations (including Morocco, Cameroon and Egypt) had already participated, however, and withdrew after the first few days.
+Senegal and Ivory Coast were the only African countries that competed throughout the duration of the Games.
+Elsewhere, Afghanistan, Albania, Burma, Iraq, Guyana, Sri Lanka and Syria also opted to join the Congolese-led boycott.
+South Africa had been banned from the Olympics since 1964 due to its apartheid policies.
+Some other countries, such as El Salvador and Zaire, did not participate in Montreal for purely economic reasons.

-1981 Tour
+1981 tour

 Although there were issues surrounding all the tours, the 1981 Tour is seen as the most controversial.
 There were protests all over New Zealand many of them descending into violence dividing the country into two opposing sides.
 There were over 200 protests which lead to roughly 1500 arrests within a 56-day period.
 The protest did much to divide families as well, one witness stated;

 "Although things had been far from perfect between my parents, the Springbok tour caused such tension and stress that we could not live together in the same house and function as a family unit."

 This shows that it was not just a protest around rugby, but also on societal structure and moral values.
 The protest campaign galvanised and strengthened New Zealand's anti-racist movement.
 The aftermath of the tour was that there was to be no official sporting contact until apartheid ended.
 There was one rebel tour by an unofficial team named the Cavaliers in 1986 which embarrassed the New Zealand government who in turn banned the players for two tests.
 A recalcitrant apology to Māori came in 2010, but only after the South African Rugby Union did so at the prompting of the republic's then minister for sport, Makhenkesi Stofile.